 Time to lose some weight

 After giving us the slender Gear S2, Samsung decided to bulk things up for the Gear S3, likely to compensate for the addition of a whole host of sensors including built-in GPS.
 We weren't the biggest fans of the jump up in size, but Samsung could squeeze that tech into a smaller body again after announcing mass production of its Exynos 7 Dual 7270 chipset at the end of last year.

-It announced this week that it's begun mass production of the Exynos 7 Dual 7270, which packs a lot of guts, including a 4G LTE modem, into a smaller package than what's currently on offer.
-The result should be slimmer devices, which might be just as well - the Gear S3 is one chunky beast.
+Highly likely to power its next generation of wearables, the 7270 packs a lot of guts, including a 4G LTE modem, into a smaller package than what's currently on offer.
+The result should be slimmer devices, which is definitely music to our ears.

 So we've seen Samsung phones with curved screens, now will the Gear be next in line to get the edge treatment?
 A patent filed suggests that could well be the case, showing off a thin strip of a display formed on the edge of the dial.
 It would offer users a shortcut to apps with basic information like the date, time and weather available, too.
 The display would also only be rotated 90 degrees and is split into an upper and lower section, although it's not clear why.

 You should always take patents with a pinch of salt, largely because many ideas end up getting dumped, but Samsung has showcased this kind of design before and is clearly a fan of the idea.